Ready to learn?

 In contrast, rural areas offer a quieter, more laid-back existence, characterized by close-knit communities, wide-open spaces, a stronger connection to nature and a more conservative approach, especially in the so-called “flyover states”.
 Life moves at a slower pace in rural America, where traditions are often deeply rooted in agriculture, hunting, and fishing.

 If you want to experience the heart of America and a true immersion off the beaten track, this is where you should go.
 I studied a semester in high school in a small Texan town, and it was just like being in a TV show!
-I came back with lifelong friends (including my now husband!), unforgettable memories, a fluent level of English and a profound understanding of American culture and values.
+I came back with lifelong friends (including my now husband!), unforgettable memories, a fluent level of English and a profound understanding of USA culture and values.

 Indigenous influences on local traditions